 (2) The New Campaign button creates a new campaign.

-(3) The Filter filed inputs the filters you’ll use on your campaigns by name or id.
+(4) The Filter field inputs the filters you’ll use on your campaigns by name or id.
 Start typing to see the matching campaigns.

 - With traffic

 - Custom range